tom2tomtomtom/bread/TESTING_CHECKLIST.md

 3. Deploy to production environment
 4. Train users on new asset management features

-The system transforms BREAD from a simple creative tool into a powerful visual asset management platform! 🎨✨
+The system transforms AIDEAS from a simple creative tool into a powerful visual asset management platform! 🎨✨